ajreynol/rexec_cvc4/README.md

 ### Code syncronization options to rexec:

+Note that the following synronization methods can be used by the developer when desired.
+However, specifying a code syncronization method is optional.
+If none is provided, then the server script implements a default policy for determining the best action (see below).

 * `-B [branch name]`
 Switch to branch local and remote.
 * `-c [commit message]`